-We are delighted to announce that the 2021 Translational Summer School is schedule to take place in Leiden, Netherlands – 19-23 July 2021!
+We have scheduled our next ‘Summer’ School to take place in Leiden, Netherlands – 6-10 December 2021!

-We are also pleased to let you know that the Summer School has been accredited but the European Accreditation Council of Continuing Education (EACCME) for a maximum of 26 European CME credits.
+We are also pleased to let you know that this School has been accredited but the European Accreditation Council of Continuing Education (EACCME) for a maximum of 26 European CME credits.

 |Teresinha Evangelista||–||(Institut de Myologie, Group Hospitalier Pitié-Salpêtrière, Paris, France)|